 Living Spaces

 The mantelpiece has traditionally been a favorite location for ceramic displays.
-For a contemporary approach, try “placing a few lovely pieces to one side of a floating mantel” rather than centering them.
+For a contemporary update, consider placing a few select pieces asymmetrically to one side of a floating mantel, rather than centering them.

 Dining Areas and Kitchens

 Functional ceramics shine in these spaces.
-“Show off a lovely handmade pottery bowl filled with olives to guests, or pop flowers into an earthy vase on the sideboard.
-There is no reason you can’t display your ceramics while they are being used.”
+Display pieces naturally while they serve their purpose—perhaps a lovely handmade pottery bowl filled with olives for guests, or an earthy vase holding flowers on the sideboard.

 Open shelving provides both storage and showcase opportunities.
-Consider “replicate[ing] that feeling of walking into a shop and wanting everything on show by making use of floor-to-ceiling shelving.
-This gives you the chance to display your best vases, as well as serving plates and glasses.”
+You can evoke the appealing feeling of a curated shop display by utilizing floor-to-ceiling shelving, giving you ample space to exhibit your best vases alongside serving plates and glasses.

 Awkward Architectural Spaces